SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 - Open the Ant window, click on the `+` icon and select the `sormas-base/build.xml` file
 - Execute the `install` and `deploy-serverlibs` Ant scripts
 - Set the default working directory for run configurations by navigating to `Run -> Edit Configurations -> Templates -> Application` and setting `Working directory` to `$MODULE_WORKING_DIR$`
+- *Optional:* Setup database access from Intellij: Open View -> Tool View -> Database, click on + icon and select DataSource -> PostgreSQL and configure the database (set user and password and download the missing driver files if needed)

 #### Known issues
 - The first time you build the project in IntelliJ, you have to switch the java compiler to "Eclipse" to workarround a dependency resolution problem in sormas-api.